Update: WatchOS 5.2 has now landed - read on below for all of the details on the latest Apple Watch software.

-Third-party apps are also coming to the watch face too.
+Third-party apps also came to the watch faces too.
 We've seen apps like Citymapper, Nike+ Run Club and Lose It appear on stage, but there are going to be lots more coming soon.

 Either that, or it's something the company is holding back for a future watchOS 5 update or perhaps even watchOS 6.

-The new Siri Shortcuts feature announced as part of iOS 12 will also be coming to the Siri watch face too.
+The new Siri Shortcuts feature announced as part of iOS 12 also came to the Siri watch face too.
 Plus on top of that, you'll also now just be able to raise the watch and speak directly to Siri.
 That means you won't need to say "Hey Siri" to activate it.

 watchOS 5 other features

-The Podcasts app is finally coming to the Apple Watch.
+The Podcasts app is finally on Apple Watch.
 You can stream Podcasts directly to your wrist by speaking to Siri and if you want to have them downloaded you can set it up so the latest episode of your favorite show will sync up on your Apple Watch.